GoogleCloudPlatform/cloud-hackathons/hacks/sap-ai/README.md

 You will achieve this by:

 1.  **Environment Setup:** Reviewing pre-configured Application Integration components essential for connecting your agents to the SAP environment.
-This includes examining a Network Endpoint Attachment for private connectivity and understanding the `SAP Gateway` Integration Connector (`s4-vendors`).
+This includes examining a Network Endpoint Attachment for private connectivity and creating the `SAP Gateway` Integration Connector (`s4-vendors`).
 2.  **Coding Exercises:** Modifying existing code (provided with TODOs) within a Google Cloud Run service (`purchasing-agent-service`).
-You will need to implement the logic for the various agents to perform their specific roles, likely involving API calls to SAP through the Application Integration connector.
+You will need to implement the logic for the various agents to perform their specific roles, involving API calls to SAP through the Application Integration connector.
     * Access the Cloud Run service, modify the code, and redeploy.
     * Refer to the provided GitLab repository for potential solutions or guidance on the TODO tasks.